shuttle1987/save-and-resume/README.md

 In this type of training regime is a common practice to save only a checkpoint at the end of the training or at the end of every epoch.

 ### Normal Training Regime
-In this type of training regime is a common practice to save multiple checkpoints every n_epochs and keep track about what's the best one with respect to validation metric we care about.
-Usually there is a fixed number of checkpoints we care about so to not take to much space, such as restrict it to keep only 10 checkpoints(the new ones will replace the last ones).
+In this type of training regime a common practice is to save multiple checkpoints every n_epochs and keep track about what's the best one with respect to a validation metric we care about.
+Usually there is a fixed number of checkpoints we care about so as to not take too much space, such as restricting it to keep only 10 checkpoints (the new ones will replace the last ones).

 ### Long Training Regime
 In this type of training regime is a common practice to save multiple checkpoints every n_epochs and keep track about what's the best one with respect to validation metric we care about.
 Since the training can be really long, is common to save less frequently but keep more checkpoints file, so that we will be able to resume the training in particular situations.